openstack-archive/sahara/doc/source/reference/plugin-spi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Validates the image to be used to create a cluster, to ensure that it meets
 the specifications of the plugin.
-See :doc:`image-gen`.
+See :doc:`../contributor/image-gen`.

 *Returns*: None; may raise a sahara.plugins.exceptions.ImageValidationError